jasminediaconu/GoGreen/doc/sprint6/issue-distribution5.md

 ## Profile (Jan Willem)

-	*
-Update the @username on welcomeScreen to the actual username
+	* Update the @username on welcomeScreen to the actual username

-	*
-Updating the agendaScreen when an activity is added without having to restart the application
+	* Updating the agendaScreen when an activity is added without having to restart the application

-	*
-Option textfield to put the number of solar panels and leds on the profile
+	* Option textfield to put the number of solar panels and leds on the profile
-	*
-Call the function to make the profile picture load from database
+	* Call the function to make the profile picture load from database

-MUST HAVE:
+FROM LAST WEEK:

 * Linking between profile and agenda Wout & Jan-Willem
 * Miscellanous items for the activities, using a cup at the coffeshop, which hep reduce CO2
 * Sprint review